-Myelofibrosis primarily develops without a known cause (called primary myelofibrosis); however, other myeloproliferative diseases can progress into myelofibrosis.
+Myelofibrosis often develops without a known cause.
+This is called primary myelofibrosis.
+However, other myeloproliferative diseases can progress into myelofibrosis.
 Ten to fifteen percent of myelofibrosis cases have developed from a diagnosis of polycythemia vera or essential thrombocythemia (called secondary myelofibrosis).
 Though some families have a predisposition for the disease, it is not passed on or inherited.
 The disease is caused by a change in a gene that occurs during a person's lifetime.
 Perhaps this change is due to exposure to something in our environment (which family members may have in common).

-There is no known intervention to prevent myelofibrosis.
-Additionally, there is no screening test for the disease.
-However, routine blood work can be used as a screen to check the red and white blood cell counts as well as the platelet count.
-These tests can prompt further, more invasive testing, such as a bone marrow biopsy.
+There is no screening test for the disease.
+Routine blood work can be used as a screen to check the red and white blood cell counts as well as the platelet count.
+These tests can prompt other, more invasive testing, such as a bone marrow biopsy.

-About one third of individuals with myelofibrosis have no symptoms, which can make the disease difficult to detect.
-As the number of abnormal cells increase and healthy cells decrease, symptoms tend to develop, most often related to a low red blood cell count (anemia) or enlarged spleen.
-Anemia commonly presents as paleness, generalized fatigue, and shortness of breath during activity.
-Approximately 50-70% of patients report fatigue at the time of diagnosis.
-People may also develop chest pain or dizziness as the heart has to work harder to get adequate oxygen to the brain and other organs when the red blood cell count is low.
-A minority of patients report "constitutional symptoms", which include weight loss, low-grade fever, and night sweats.
+About one-third of individuals with myelofibrosis have no symptoms.
+This can make the disease difficult to detect.
+As the number of abnormal cells increases and healthy cells decreases, symptoms may develop.
+These symptoms are most often related to a low red blood cell count (anemia) or enlarged spleen.
+Individuals will anemia may be pale, fatigued, and have shortness of breath with activity.
+There may also be chest pain or dizziness as the heart has to work harder to get adequate oxygen to the brain and other organs when the red blood cell count is low.
+Other symptoms can include easy bruising/bleeding, multiple infections, weight loss, low-grade fever, and night sweats.
 Many patients will also experience intense itching, known as pruritis, caused by inflammation in the body.

-Severe anemia, easy bruising or bleeding, and multiple infections can result because of the lack of healthy blood cells.
-An enlarged spleen (splenomegaly) and/or liver (hepatomegaly) may also occur.
-When the bone marrow scars, the liver and spleen try to make blood cells to compensate (called extramedullary hematopoiesis), causing these organs to swell.
+An enlarged spleen (splenomegaly) and/or liver (hepatomegaly) can also be symptoms of MF.
+When the bone marrow scars, the liver, and spleen try to make blood cells to compensate (called extramedullary hematopoiesis).
+This causes these organs to swell.
 Approximately 25-50% of patients will have symptoms from an enlarged spleen at diagnosis, including pain with deep breaths, loss of appetite and feeling full after eating a small amount (called early satiety).
 Extramedullary hematopoiesis can also occur in other parts of the body (lymph nodes, spinal cord, lungs), causing swelling in these areas, leading to symptoms.

 How is myelofibrosis diagnosed?

-In myelofibrosis, the bone marrow biopsy typically finds fibrosis, or scarring, of the marrow.
-Hyperplasia, which is an increase in the precursor cells (the cells that develop into mature red & white blood cells and platelets), is nearly always seen.
+- Bone Marrow Biopsy/Aspiration: A bone marrow biopsy/aspiration is needed for the diagnosis of myelofibrosis.
+During a bone marrow biopsy, a local anesthetic will be given into the buttock region to numb the area.
+A small core of bone marrow will be taken out of the pelvic bone using a needle.
+With MF, the bone marrow biopsy usually shows fibrosis, or scarring, of the marrow.
+Hyperplasia, which is an increase in the precursor cells (the cells that develop into mature red & white blood cells and platelets), is usually seen as well.
 This increase in precursor cells can be in one or multiple cell lines.
-For example an increase in the number of megakaryocytes, which will go on to form platelets in the blood, is known as megakaryocyte hyperplasia.
+For example, an increase in the number of megakaryocytes, which will go on to form platelets in the blood, is known as megakaryocyte hyperplasia.
 These megakaryocytes may also appear abnormal under the microscope.
 Increased (thrombocytosis) or decreased (thrombocytopenia) platelets can be seen in the peripheral blood of individuals as well.

-Testing for gene mutations including JAK2, CALR and MPL are also essential in the diagnosis of MF.
+- Molecular Testing: Testing for gene mutations including JAK2, CALR, and MPL are also important in the diagnosis of MF.

 The World Health Organization (WHO) has developed the following criteria for the diagnosis of myelofibrosis.
-A patient must meet all 3 major criteria as well as 2 minor criteria for a diagnosis of primary myelofibrosis.
+A patient must meet all 3 major criteria as well as 1 minor criterion for a diagnosis of primary myelofibrosis.

 What are the treatments for MF?

-The discovery of JAK2 mutations in 2005 opened the door to development of a targeted therapy for people with myelofibrosis.
-Ruxolitinib is currently the only medication with FDA approval for the treatment of MF.
+The discovery of JAK2 mutations in 2005 opened the door to the development of targeted therapy for people with MF.
+Ruxolitinib is currently the only medication with FDA approval specifically for the treatment of MF.
 Other medications in this class are currently being studied in clinical trials.